JOC-2024-04-OA-0751/Function-on-Function-Gaussian-Process-with-Application-in-Robust-Design/Extended Results/README.md

 | `Figure EC8`   | The optimal structure of metamaterial and the corresponding stress-strain curve of different methods in the case study|

-## `MSD results`
-The `MSD results` file contains the table of the mean standard deviation (MSD) of 50 replicates for different methods for the 1-D nonlinear model, the 1-D linear model, and the 3-D nonlinear model.